imchocomint/hyprplus/tagged-vs-git.md

 ## Differences
 ### Hyprland tagged release
-- Sometimes do not plays nice with the dependencies (e.g. ABI change during 0.49.0 -> 0.50.0)
 - Older and may not have the latest bug fixes (of course the hyprwm team will release it later)

-### Hyprland LCG
+### Hyprland LGC
 - Have a lot of features, and also bugs
 - Have the version error (mentioned in the README)
+- Sometimes do not plays nice with the dependencies (e.g. ABI change during 0.49.0 -> 0.50.0)
 - In all conditions should work well with dependencies
 - Sometimes may not build properly
 - Not actively supported

 ## What to choose
 - If you just want to use Hyprland without caring about the bugs: choose Hyprland tagged release
-- If you are a tester, or who want to use the latest features: choose Hyprland LCG
+- If you are a tester, or who want to use the latest features: choose Hyprland LGC